 - We help 20,811 people in supported housing throughout the UK.

-We currently run comprehensive assistive technology projects in East Sussex, West Sussex, Cheshire West and Chester, Cheshire East and Cumbria, encompassing assessment, procurement and management of equipment and support services such as monitoring and installation.
+We currently run comprehensive assistive technology projects in East Sussex, Kent, Cheshire West and Chester, Cheshire East and Cumbria, encompassing assessment, procurement and management of equipment and support services such as monitoring and installation.
 The success of these projects is largely due to our in-depth understanding and the ability to engage constructively with the complex stakeholder mix.